Updated March 20, 2026

 Resource Fair

 Your Berkeley experience extends beyond the campus and we know many of you are eager to explore the Bay Area.
-Day in the Bay will take you to a venue in the Bay Area (past excursions have included SF MOMA, the Exploratorium, Oakland Museum, Oakland Ice Rink, 90s Museum, Bay Cruise).
+Bears in the Bay will take you to a venue in the Bay Area (past excursions have included SF MOMA, the Exploratorium, Oakland Museum, Bubble Planet).
 All transportation and tickets will be included.

 Transfer Student Welcome is a program in partnership with the Transfer Center, with its main goal being to welcome all transfer students to the Berkeley community and to discuss services and resources available to them.